CodeYourFuture/curriculum/content/js1/sprints/2/prep/index.md

   return percentage;
 }

-console.log(convertToPercentage(0.5));
-console.log(convertToPercentage(0.23));
+const output1 = convertToPercentage(0.5);
+const output2 = convertToPercentage(0.23);
 ```

-when the function `convertToPercentage` is called, the variable `num` gets recreated in the `makeGreeting` frame and set to `0.5` every time we call the function `convertToPercentage`.
-However, we need to make use of the input that is passed to the function `convertToPercentage` every time it is called.
+when the function `convertToPercentage` is called, the variable `num` gets recreated in the `convertToPercentage` frame and set to `0.5` every time we call the function.
+Instead of `num` being reset every time the function is called, we want to make use of the input that is passed to the function `convertToPercentage` every time it is called.

-This will allow us to generalise our functionality: in other words, we’ll be able to reuse this function for any number we like.

 <br>